Nassau Suffolk Neurology

 How EEGs Help Diagnose Epilepsy

-• Assessing Medication Effectiveness: EEGs can be used to monitor how well anti-seizure medications are controlling abnormal brain activity.
+• Evaluating Medication Effectiveness: Repeat EEGs can determine how well anti-seizure medications are controlling abnormal brain activity.

 Epilepsy Care and Neurological Testing On Long Island At Nassau Suffolk Neurology